Medicine Overview of Maxxilet Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
 Maxxilet 50mg Tablet is to be taken with food.

-Maxxilet 50mg tablet is a non-steroidal anti-inflammatory drug (NSAID).
-It works by blocking the release of certain chemical messengers that cause fever, pain and inflammation (redness and swelling).
+Maxxilet 50mg Tablet is a non-steroidal anti-inflammatory drug (NSAID).
+It works by suppressing the production of chemical messengers (prostaglandins) that cause inflammation (redness and swelling), fever and pain.

 In Depth Information on Maxxilet Tablet